 2. Simple Solution Hard Floor Pet Stain Remover Spray

-- Multi-surface compatibility: Works on sealed hardwood, stone, vinyl, and linoleum
+- Safe for sealed hard floors: Compatible with wood, stone, vinyl, and linoleum

-- Fresh scent: Leaves floors smelling clean after use
+- Fresh scent: Leaves floors smelling clean after each use

 3. Nature's Miracle Stain & Odor Remover Large Refill